MichalOpoka/ecfr/cfr/title-44-Emergency-Management-Assistance/chapter-I-Federal-Emergency-Management-Agency-Department-Homeland-Security/subchapter-A-General/part-9-Floodplain-Management-Protection-Wetlands/section-9.4.md

 *0.2 percent annual chance flood elevation* means the elevation to which floodwater is anticipated to rise during the 0.2 percent annual chance flood (also known as the 500-year flood).

-*0.2 Percent annual chance floodplain* means the area subject to flooding by the 0.2 percent annual chance flood (also known as the 500-year floodplain).
+*0.2 percent annual chance floodplain* means the area subject to flooding by the 0.2 percent annual chance flood (also known as the 500-year floodplain).

 *1 percent annual chance flood elevation*—see the definition of *base flood elevation* in this section.